vitreo12/omni/README.md

 # **omni(m)**

-omni(m) is a DSL to code audio algorithms at the lowest level.
+omni is a DSL to code audio algorithms at the lowest level.

 ## **Installation**